I know, I know, here I am with another drink recipe for you.

 Very Cherry Moscow Mule

-A cherry twist on the classic (and popular!)
-Moscow Mule: made with cherry vodka and maraschino cherries.
+A fruity twist on a classic (and popular!) drink, this cherry moscow mule is made with cherry vodka and garnished with maraschino cherries.

 rate this recipe